Moody's (MCO) Gets a Buy Rating from Oppenheimer

 Moody’s (MCO) Gets a Buy Rating from Oppenheimer

-According to TipRanks.com, Lau is a 3-star analyst with an average return of 3.3% and a 56.4% success rate.
+According to TipRanks.com, Lau is a 2-star analyst with an average return of 0.2% and a 42.9% success rate.
 Lau covers the Financial sector, focusing on stocks such as Intercontinental Exchange, Victory Capital Holdings, and Focus Financial Partners.

 Currently, the analyst consensus on Moody’s is a Moderate Buy with an average price target of $320.57.